SpagoBILabs/SpagoBI/docker/README.md

 172.17.0.44
 ```

+Open SpagoBI on your browser at url:

+><container-ip>:8080/SpagoBI

 It's necessary to test it through directly the container, so without mapping the port to the host.

 If you run the host with a Virtual Machine (for example in a Mac environment) then you can route the traffic directly to the container from you localhost using route command: